CUSTOMER SERVICE FAQ

 Because these units are used for temporary heating applications we do not recommend converting them.
 However, kits are available for special situations.
 Contact your local dealer or L.B.
 White Factory for approval and the correct kit.

 Light the heater and then while holding the heater’s handle, tilt it over until it almost is at floor level.
 The heater’s burner flame should shut down.
+If it doesn’t the tip switch is defective.

 Yes.
 The heater will work properly with that gas supply size cylinder.